Modern Data Engineering

-Git Explained - Unstage, Unmodifiy & Undo
+Git Explained - Unstage, Unmodify & Undo

 Undoing mistakes in git doesn't have to be a headache.
 With a little know-how, you can learn the ins and outs of each command and save yourself time and pain.